 Climbing higher, the valleys opened out below us for some incredible views when the clouds permitted.

 O level geography skills were retrieved from long term hibernation and we were able to chose the correct forks when the crowds thinned and the “path” was no longer really evident.
 Other non–map buyers befriended us.
 We saw a few hikers turning back, defeated, but small children were coming down from the top – we could do this.
 Playing the “spot the smallest child game” we were pleased to see at least 2 younger than our own, absolving us from internal charges of parental neglect in pursuing the plan.

 Towards the end of our Snowdon Hike, we pretty much walked vertically up the rocky bed of a waterfall/stream before disappearing entirely into the cloud layer.
-The summit kept appearing to be right in front of you, but turning out to be just another large lump of rock to be scaled.
+The summit seemed to be right in front of you, but repeatedly turned out to be just another large lump of rock to be scaled.